festelo/appinio-home-test/README.md

 * I decided not to implement pagination, as restaurants typically have only a few menu items, which can be easily loaded without it.
 * **Localization** is implemented, with only two strings as examples; all other text remains hardcoded
 * There is no error handling in case of poor or no internet connection.
+* Pull-to-refresh is available on the main page